Shelley Penn: Professional advocacy

 Penn is an active member of the architecture industry's peak body, the Australian Institute of Architects, including having held numerous positions on local and national committees and task forces.
 After a two-year term as an elected member and Honorary Secretary of the Australian Institute of Architects National Council, in May 2012 Penn was elected as the council's 73rd National President.
 She was only the third woman elected to the role after Louise Cox in 1994 and Melinda Dodson in 2009.
 Her election as president was particularly notable given that only a small group of sole practitioners are elected to the volunteer role despite more than half of the institute's members identifying as sole practitioners.
 She is a Life Fellow of the institute.

 In addition to advocacy through representation, Penn is an active contributor to professional discourse.
 She has been a panellist in numerous public debates, published in many leading professional journals, including Architecture Australia, Architecture and Design, Monument and Artichoke, and is a regular contributor for Parlour; an online forum for the advocacy of women and equity in architecture.

 Educator

-Penn is currently an adjunct professor in Architectural Practice at Monash University and associate professor in Architecture at University of Melbourne's Melbourne School of Design.
-She has also taught, co-ordinated and guest critiqued Bachelor and Masters students at Monash, RMIT, Deakin and Melbourne University, since her own graduation in 1988.
+Penn is currently an adjunct professor in architectural practice at Monash University and associate professor in architecture at University of Melbourne's Melbourne School of Design.
+She has also taught, co-ordinated and guest-critiqued bachelor and master's students at Monash, RMIT, Deakin and Melbourne University, since her own graduation in 1988.